hongpingliang/gene_graph/README.md

 The article descrie the steps to load over 40,000 human genes into the Neo4j graph database and visualize their relationships among the gene, gene and chromosome, gene and chromesome arms, and gene and chromosome regions

-![gene graph] (https://raw.githubusercontent.com/hongpingliang/gene_graph/master/img/sample_data.png, "Gene Graph")
+![alt text] (https://raw.githubusercontent.com/hongpingliang/gene_graph/master/img/sample_data.png, "Gene Graph")